Dale-Singh/Data-Quest-Gun-Deaths/README.md

 # Data-Quest-Gun-Deaths
-Utilising skills/knowledge acquired during Data Quests Python intermediate module on some data relating to gun deaths in the US.
+Utilising skills/knowledge acquired in Data Quests Python intermediate module on some data relating to gun deaths in the US.